MrRobinOfficial/Guide-UnrealEngine/README.md

 To solve this overflow issue, either use a bigger data type (`int64`).
 Or use unsigned data types instead, such as `uint32` or `uint64`.

-##### Array overflow
+#### 💠 Array overflow

 When you try to access an element of an array, which is outside of its bounds, the result will be an overflow.

-Unreal Engine uses the `TArray` and `TArrayView` types for arrays, and it's important to be aware of their maximum size.
+Unreal uses the `TArray` and `TArrayView` types for arrays, and it's important to be aware of their maximum size, when accessing their elements via `[]` square brackets operation (which will get the element via index).

 For an example